Devon McLorg, Director of Education, BRAC USA

 According to Education Above All, nearly 91% of learners around the world were out of school as of April 9, 2020 due to the COVID-19 pandemic.
 The children that Play Labs serve are disproportionately impacted by the pandemic, not only with respect to their educations, but also in terms of health, food security, and economic impacts.
 In these low-resource, developing, and humanitarian contexts, children are also disproportionately vulnerable to poverty and other adversities and stressors, which can impede brain development without supportive caregiving interventions.
 It is vital to provide these children – and their caregivers – with psychosocial support and playful early learning and stimulation opportunities that help address trauma, support healthy development, and provide a sense of routine and normalcy during this uncertain time.

 During BRAC’s initial response to COVID-19, our frontline staff visited households to raise awareness, highlighted precautionary and protective measures, and provided guidance on ways to support child and family wellbeing.
 Given how hard-hit many families are in communities with Play Labs, BRAC is also providing nutritional supplements to the most disadvantaged children to ensure they have the energy to learn through play.
 This intervention fits within BRAC’s broader response work, which includes providing cash transfers, food assistance, and essential health services.
-As COVID-19 continues, BRAC is committed to protecting and engaging children and caregivers and ensuring children have the resources they need for their play, learning, and wellbeing.
+As COVID-19 circumstances evolve, BRAC is committed to protecting and engaging children and caregivers and ensuring children have the resources they need for their play, learning, and wellbeing.

 Remote Play Labs

-Remote Play Labs will reach more than 76,000 children in Bangladesh, Tanzania, and Uganda to support children’s social, cognitive, and language development and ensure caregivers are equipped to support children’s wellbeing and remote learning.
-Radio Play Labs will also reach millions of additional children with play-based learning content through local radio stations.
+Remote Play Labs reach more than 100,000 children in Bangladesh, Tanzania, and Uganda to support children’s social, cognitive, and language development and ensure caregivers are equipped to support children’s wellbeing and remote learning.
+Radio Play Labs also reach millions of additional children with play-based learning content through local radio stations.
 These interventions will enable children and their families to stay connected, continue learning, and maintain their wellbeing through the global pandemic.
 Play Labs use of telecommunications and radio to reach children and families in this time will serve as a foundation to ‘build back better’, as remote learning will be a valuable modality in the contexts where BRAC works during the COVID-19 crisis and beyond.

-Since the onset of the crisis, BRAC has iterated on implementation of the remote learning model, integrating components that address the increased prevalence of domestic and gender-based violence through an increased focus on child protection and meaningful engagement and mental health support for both mothers and fathers.
+At the onset of the crisis, BRAC has iterated on implementation of the remote learning model, integrating components that address the increased prevalence of domestic and gender-based violence through an increased focus on child protection and meaningful engagement and mental health support for both mothers and fathers.
 BRAC has also learned the value of building on existing infrastructure through partnership with national hotlines, particularly in Tanzania, which has led to government buy-in and support, and ensured that the model is sustainable and accessible.

 Founded in Bangladesh in 1972 as a small relief effort, BRAC is now a world-class global development organization working in eleven countries around the world Ranked the number one NGO in the world for the sixth time in 2020, BRAC runs programs in education, youth empowerment, health care, agriculture, humanitarian response, and more.
 Play Labs build on the organization's expertise as one of the world’s leading education providers for marginalized children, with more than 12 million graduates of its pre-primary and primary programs.